 The same together-and-apart process will apply to the nations and to the religions.
 Hardliners in each nation and religion will have to choose whether or not to participate in a forum that supports their national or religious identity by giving it a voice of its own, but which also supports human unity.
 Hardliners who refuse to take part will effectively marginalize themselves.
 When the hardliners marginalize themselves, those of us who want to cooperate can focus more on our positive goals.

 It gets complicated.
 Each nationality is a community in VoH and every participant must specify one or two nationalities for their profile.
 A nation may well participate in more than one T&A conversation.
-For instance, the “International” T&A conversation will include all nations, but the nuclear armed nations will also participate in the “Nuclear Weapons States” conversation.
+For instance, the “International” T&A conversation will include all nations, but the nuclear armed nations may also participate in a “Nuclear Weapons States” conversation.
 Therefore, the USA and all U.S. participants will be a member of both conversations.
 And what if an Iranian immigrant to the U.S. lists both Iran and the U.S. in their VoH profile?
 Binationals must decide which perspective to take when participating in the “International” conversation.
 Another detail to be aware of: all messages posted in a T&A conversation are also listed in the Order Out of Chaos forum.
 It has taken a lot of thought to put the online interface together in a way that is usable (we hope!).

 Across the Silos